nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/open_science_ethos_module.md

 ## Suggested Module Structure
 ### Ethos of Open Science
-* Lesson 1: Introduction to the Ethos of Open Science
+* Lesson 1: Introduction to the Ethos of Open Science: What is open science?
+Why should science be open?
-* Lesson 2: Basic Open Science Principles
+* Lesson 2: Basic Open Science Principles: Background of open science and introduction to leading practices and considerations.
-* Lesson 3: Open Science Communities
+* Lesson 3: Open Science Communities: Discussion of different open science communities, how they support science, and how to participate.
 * Lesson 4: Benefits and Challenges of Open Science
 * Lesson 5: Community Stories, Resources and Policy